In this post, you will learn how efficient a natural gas fireplace is compared to an electric fireplace:

-Another consideration when you are comparing costs is whether the fireplace is sized correctly for the room you plan to put it in.
+Another consideration when you are comparing costs is whether the fireplace is sized correctly for the room you plan to put it in (for example – imagine your bedroom with an electric fireplace).
 Gas fireplace inserts such as Duluth Forge’s 32,000 BTU ventless unit produce too much heat for most average-sized spaces.

 Some models from Pleasant Hearth or Monessen are sized too large as well.
 That causes you to spend more on fuel than you need to.
 Oversize heaters also waste energy and emit more byproducts than necessary.

 MagikFlame’s 5,200 BTU fireplace heats up to 1,000 sq. ft with no wasted fuel.
 It is perfectly sized for zone heating and maintaining your family’s comfort level.
 Gas fireplace inserts with a lower BTU output would have to work too hard to heat an average room, while those with overly large BTU outputs waste fuel in smaller spaces.

 Nashville-based MagikFlame manufactures electric fireplaces that are fuel efficient and economical.
 Howard Birnbaum established the company in 2015.
 His goal was to create the most realistic and efficient electric fireplace available.